Reloaded-Project/Reloaded.Hooks-rs/docs/design/wrappers.md

 !!! info "Describes how stubs for converting between different Calling Conventions (ABIs) are generated."

+!!! info "This page uses x86 as an example, however the same concepts apply to other architectures."

 ## General Strategy

-!!! note "The general strategy for x86 (32-bit), prior to optimisations."

 - Backup Stack Frame & Non-Volatile Registers